jpc-hpe/my_nvim_config/README.md

 I then explore the diagnostics with `:Trouble diagnostics` (leader-xx) or `:FzfLua diagnosics_document` (leader-sd)

+### conform debugging

+I reconfigured conform debug level, at least while experiment with LSPs and formatters

 ## Misc infos

 No change in the environment, just some infos I gathered: